commenthol/mergee/README.md

 > Utilities for objects

-This is a selection of utilities for objects and contains:
+This is a selection of utilities for objects containing:

 - merge - merge multiple sources into a target object; merges Map() and Set()
 - mergeExt - same as merge but with options